Clearcycle App

 Competitive Analysis

-I conducted a competitive analysis of the top three recycling apps, examining user flows, key features like item identification and tracking, and overall practicality.
+To learn from currently available solutions I conducted a competitive analysis of the top three recycling apps, examining user flows, key features like item identification and tracking, and overall practicality.
 This review highlighted gaps in existing apps (e.g., scan methods, history) and areas where my design could improve by reducing UX barriers.

 Wireframes to Prototype